-Accounting automation is the use of software to automate financial operations.
-In an industry that’s brimming with repetitive, often time-consuming tasks, automation makes these processes more efficient and quick.
-As a result, accountants and bookkeepers can then focus on more value-adding work.
+Accounting automation, powered by automated accounting tools, is transforming the way financial operations are handled in the industry.
+In an environment brimming with repetitive and often time-consuming tasks, automation expedites these processes and enhances their efficiency.
+As a result, accountants and bookkeepers are empowered to redirect their focus to more value-adding work.

 Automation can be applied to most stages of the accounting cycle.
-Whether you’re recording transactions, posting them to your general ledger or creating financial statements, you can leverage automation to help streamline the complete workflow and make your work more productive.
+Whether you’re recording transactions, posting them to your general ledger or creating financial statements, you can leverage automated accounting systems to help streamline the complete workflow and make your work more productive.
 We’ll be taking a deeper look at the accounting cycle and automation later on.

 Can Technology Replace Accountants and Bookkeepers?

 The debate that surrounds accounting automation has persisted ever since the concept first surfaced.
 This discussion, of course, is part of a broader discourse regarding the impact of technology on the human workforce.
 Back in 2014, it was estimated that 47% of job categories were susceptible to automation within two decades.
 Accountants and auditors were second highest on the list of those at risk.
 Today, we’re witnessing developments that align closely with these predictions.

 According to the latest insights by PWC, it’s estimated that up to 44% of workers could lose their jobs to automation by the mid-2030s.
 However, as of the early-2020s, that estimation is much lower at just 3% — indicating that automation is growing fast and should not be underestimated.
 To add to that, McKinsey found that technology had the potential to fully automate 42% of finance activities.